 The elder of the Psalm we have heard, this elderly man who sees his old age as a defeat, rediscovers trust in the Lord.
 He feels the need to be helped.
 And he turns to God.
 Saint Augustine, commenting on this Psalm, exhorts the elderly: "Fear not, that you be cast away in that weakness, in that old age. ...
 Why do you fear lest He should forsake you, lest He cast you away for the time of old age, when your strength shall have failed?
-Yea at that time in you will be the strength of Him, when your strength shall have failed" (Expositions on the Psalms 36, 881-882).
+Yea at that time in you will be the strength of Him, when your strength shall have failed" (Expositions on the Psalms 36, 881-882), this is what Augustine says.
 And the elderly Psalmist invokes: "Deliver me and rescue me, /incline thy ear to me, and save me. / Be thou to me a rock of refuge, / a strong fortress, to save me, / for thou art my rock and my fortress" (vv.
 2-3).
-The invocation testifies to God's faithfulness and involves his ability to rouse consciences that have been diverted by insensitivity to the span of mortal life, which must be protected in its entirety.
+The invocation testifies to God's faithfulness and summons his ability to rouse consciences that have been diverted by insensibility to the span of mortal life, which must be protected in its entirety.
 He again prays thus: "O God, be not far from me; / O my God, make haste to help me! / May my accusers be put to shame and consumed; / with scorn and disgrace may they be covered / who seek my hurt" (vv.
 12-13).

 Indeed, shame should fall on those who take advantage of the weakness of illness and old age.
-Prayer renews in the elder's heart the promise of God's faithfulness and his blessing.
+Prayer renews in the heart of the elder the promise of God's faithfulness and His blessing.
 The elderly man rediscovers prayer and bears witness to its strength.
-In the Gospels, Jesus never rejects the prayer of those who are in need of help.
-By virtue of their weakness, the elderly can teach those who are living in other ages of life that we all need to abandon ourselves to the Lord, to invoke his help.
+Jesus, in the Gospels, never rejects the prayer of those who are in need of help.
+The elderly, by virtue of their weakness, can teach those who are living in other ages of life that we all need to abandon ourselves to the Lord, to invoke his help.
 In this sense, we must all learn from old age: yes, there is a gift in being elderly, understood as abandoning oneself to the care of others, starting with God himself.